At the Immigrant's Table

 • Can be made ahead - The filling and crust can be made on separate days.

-• Loved by all - kids and adults alike go crazy over this rich and citrusy chocolate and orange dessert!
+• Loved by all - kids and adults alike go crazy over this rich chocolate dessert !

 ingredients